 - have been active in the practice of medicine (either as a medical student, resident, or independent practitioner) within the last 2 years,

 - have passed USMLE steps 1 and 2 (CK), and

 - have at least 2 months of U.S. clinical experience with patient responsibility (usually in official clerkships in US medical schools; “observerships” are not considered US clinical experience) with letters of recommendation from those rotations.

 All applications are reviewed by the Program Director and Associate Program Director.
 Interviews are offered starting in late October and continuing throughout the interview season.
 Interviews are scheduled for Wednesdays and Fridays through December.
 We will have a “West Coast Wednesday” time slot for those applicants on the west coast and in Hawaii.
-For the 2022-23 interview season, all interviews will be virtual via the Thalamus platform.
+For the 2022-23 interview season, all interviews will be virtual via the Thalamus and Zoom platforms.